gi-bielefeld/corer/README.md

 E.g., if your Bifrost libraries have been compiled to support a *k*-mer length of up to 63, change Corer's makefile accordingly (add `-DMAX_KMER_SIZE=64` to CFLAGS).

-If during the compilation, the bifrost library files are not found, make sure that the corresponding folder is found as include path by the C++ compiler.
+If during the compilation, the Bifrost library files are not found, make sure that the corresponding folder is found as include path by the C++ compiler.
 You may have to add
 `-I/usr/local/include` (with the corresponding folder) to CFLAGS in the makefile.

 ## Usage: